-At the end of the day, Key Stage 1 teachers will hand children over directly to parents and carers from the external doors to the Key Stage 1 playground and Key Stage 2 teachers will bring out the children into KS2 playground.
-Teachers will keep children until an adult collects them unless they are in KS2 with permission to walk home by themselves.
+At the end of the day, the doors to the KS1 playground are opened so that children can be collected from the classroom.
+Teachers will keep children in the classrooms until an adult collects them.
 It is therefore important that children are collected promptly.
 Written consent is needed for adults other than parents/carers to collect children under 5.